 Taxology is the study of digital and enterprise technologies in tax.
 It examines the fundamental concepts and principles that underpin digital capabilities, and makes them available to today's tax industry professionals working in today's corporate environments.

 - Good enterprise tax solutions are constructed, not installed

 - Tax business sculpts the use of technology; technology amplifies the scope of business

-- Data is the glue that binds corporate-wide tax solutions and defines its effectiveness
+- Data is the glue that binds corporate-wide tax solutions together and defines their effectiveness

 - Organizational innovation is both a prerequisite for, and a consequence of, effective taxology

-- Taxology comprises a distinct body of knowledge and skill set.
+- Taxology is a non-trivial body of knowledge and a distinct skill set.

 Who are PawPaw Taxology?